markgw/pimlico/docs/guides/setup.rst

 Create a new, empty directory to put your project in.
 Download `newproject.py <https://raw.githubusercontent.com/markgw/pimlico/master/admin/newproject.py>`_ into the project directory.

+Make sure you've got Python installed.
+Pimlico currently supports Python 2 and 3, but we strongly recommend using Python 3 unless you have old Python 2 code you need to run.

 Choose a name for your project (e.g. ``myproject``) and run: